Should you learn Japanese or Korean language?

 Why learn Korean or Japanese in the first place?

-South Korea and Japan are incredibly aesthetic and popular countries to look at, understand, and dive deep into.
+South Korea and Japan are incredibly aesthetic and popular countries to look at, understand, and explore.

 Travel, food, culture, people, festivals, entertainment, lifestyle, and tradition are unique and awe-inspiring in both nations.
 It is an unforgettable experience you should have at least once.

-Hailing from Far East Asia, both are developed economies.
+Both are developed economies in East Asia.
 They are famed worldwide for their resilience and growth despite their troubled histories.

 Rich and legendary histories have shaped their mindset.
-They achieved remarkable milestones internationally by adopting modern technology quickly.
+They achieved remarkable international milestones by rapidly adopting modern technology.

 As a result, the official languages of Japan and Korea are fantastic and worth studying.

-Japanese and Korean are some of the top tongues globally.
-They offer outstanding personal growth, cultural exploration, and professional expansion possibilities.
+Japanese and Korean are some of the top languages globally.
+They offer outstanding opportunities for personal growth, cultural exploration, and professional expansion.

 Japanese or Korean language more useful

-How Korean and Japanese are similar and different?
+How are Korean and Japanese similar, and how do they differ?

-While on the face, Korean and Japanese feel similar in culture and language, they have vast differences.
+While Korean and Japanese people may appear similar in culture and language on the surface, they differ substantially.
 There are contrasts in the sounds, writing, and customs.

-Although both are impressive, their scripts are different and can easily be distinguished.
+Although both are impressive, their scripts differ and are readily distinguishable.

 Hangul is a Korean writing system.
-On the other hand, Kanji is a Japanese alphabet taken from the logographic characters from the Chinese script.
-It diametrically opposed both sets of writing to one another.
+Kanji is the Japanese writing system derived from Chinese logograms.
+Both sets of writing are opposed.

-Unlike Korean, which uses only Hangul, there are three characters in Japanese — Hiragana, Katakana, and Kanji.
+Unlike Korean, which uses only Hangul, Japanese uses three characters: Hiragana, Katakana, and Kanji.

 There are very few cognates or loanwords in the vocabularies of the two languages.
-But they share many things in different Chinese languages, making them sound similar or even the same in specific instances.
+However, they share many terms across Chinese languages, making them sound similar or even identical in specific instances.
 Thus, it would be incorrect to say there are no similarities.

-Both use SOV sentence structure (Subject-Object-Verb).
-In regular speech, they both contain particles.
-Their way of counting and using different terms for each count are also common.
+Both use SOV sentence structure (Subject-Object-Verb) and contain particles in regular speech.
+Their counting method and different terms for each count are also standard.

-Particles and markers are vital in both languages’ grammar.
+Particles and markers are vital to the grammar of both languages.
 They serve as grammatical functions that connect words and help form a sentence’s meaning.

-Even though they have separate writing systems, Japanese and Korean have a lot of linguistic commonalities.
-Because of the impact of China on the history of language, Chinese characters have been adopted, and famous words are pronounced identically.
+Although they have separate writing systems, Japanese and Korean share many linguistic features.
+Because of China’s impact on language history, Chinese characters have been adopted, and famous words are pronounced identically.

 Both languages are identical in sentence structure and language syntax.
 The grammar rules are almost the same in both.
-Still, for the sake of comparison, Korean grammar rules are more straightforward than the ones in Japanese.
+Still, for the sake of comparison, Korean grammar rules are more straightforward than those in Japanese.

-Both languages also emphasize the formal and informal ways of talking.
+Both languages also emphasize formal and informal modes of speaking.
 The usage of honorifics is essential.

-When we talk to a stranger or someone older, we must use formal (Jondaemal (존댓말) in Korean and Teineigo (丁寧語) and Keigo (敬語) in Japanese).
+When we speak to a stranger or an older person, we must use formal language (Jondaemal (존댓말) in Korean and Teineigo (丁寧語) and Keigo (敬語) in Japanese).

-While an informal tone that can be used with friends or juniors, we use Banmal (반말) in Korean and Kudaketa nihongo (くだけた にほんご) in Japanese.
+While an informal tone is used with friends or juniors, we use Banmal (반말) in Korean and Kudaketa nihongo (くだけた にほんご) in Japanese.

 Scripts, Reading, and Writing

-Korean and Japanese languages differ significantly in reading, writing, and script.
-The Japanese alphabet comprises 92 letters.
-On the contrary, Korean only contains around 40.
+The Korean and Japanese languages differ significantly in reading, writing, and script.
+The Japanese alphabet comprises 92 letters, whereas the Korean alphabet contains approximately 40.

-To convey the language on paper, Japanese uses three separate writing systems that are named Hiragana, Katakana, and Kanji.
+The Japanese use three writing systems to write the language: Hiragana, Katakana, and Kanji.
 Hiragana and Katakana are syllabaries with around 46 characters apiece.

-While the original script had more characters, most needed to be updated and no longer in everyday use.
-Kanji is a collection of around 2000 characters from China, each with meaning and pronunciation.
+While the original script included more characters, most required revision and are no longer in everyday use, Kanji is a set of approximately 2000 Chinese characters, each with its own meaning and pronunciation.

-Korean lacks Chinese characters, wholly eliminated from the standard language.
+Koreans lack Chinese characters, which are wholly eliminated from the standard language.
 The original script, Hanja, was entirely based on Chinese characters.

-But the ruler of Joseon introduced a new script in the early 15th century (as South Korea was called then).
-They did this to make the language easier for the ordinary person.
+However, the ruler of Joseon introduced a new script in the early 15th century (when South Korea was known as Joseon) to make the language easier for ordinary people.

-Hangeul contains 40 letters (originally 24, but with an additional 5 consonants and 11 vowels, excluding the double consonants, which make up around 7 characters).
+Hangeul contains 40 letters (originally 24, but with an additional five consonants and 11 vowels, excluding the double consonants, which make up around seven characters).

-Because the strokes are essential and formed based on the vocal organ, Hangeul is easier to read and write than the Japanese language.
+Because the strokes are essential and derived from the vocal organs, Hangeul is easier to read and write than Japanese.

 This makes learning Korean writing and reading considerably easier.
 The Korean language now has only one writing system, Hangul, a broadly logical alphabet.